Guo Ziyi — Contributive Marshal of Recovery of the Realm

 The Draft to Memorize Heroically Sacrificed Yan Jiming (Ji Zhi Wen Gao) that Recorded Brave Soldiers of Tang and the Intense Fights in the An-Shi Rebellion, By Great General and Extraordinary Calligrapher Yan Zhenqing — Taipei Palace Museum

-An-Shi were two generals that garrisoned on the borders of the Tang Empire that led independent troops that were consisted of over 200,000 well-trained, professional warriors.
+An-Shi were two generals that garrisoned on the borders of the Tang Empire that led independent troops that consisted of over 200,000 well-trained, professional warriors.

 Many cities of Tang that had been attacked by the rebel army in the first round fell into the rebel army's control since their governors either surrendered or escaped.